writechoiceorg/rocketlawyer/pages/ux-component-events.md

 #### component-disconnected

-The `component-disconnected` event is related to the lifecycle method `disconnectedCallback()` which will be implemented by this component and called by Stencil when disconnected from the DOM.
+The `component-disconnected` event is related to the lifecycle method `disconnectedCallback()`, which will be implemented by this component and called by Stencil when disconnected from the DOM.
 Below, you can find the `component-disconnected` schema:

 ```javascript
    type: "component-disconnected"